E-Commerce KPIs for AI Search — What to Track Beyond Organic

 2. Share of Voice (SOV)

 Your citation rate relative to your competitors.
-Answers “how do we compare in AI search?” for stakeholders.
+This is the one that answers "how do we compare in AI search?" when a stakeholder asks - and they will ask.

-How to measure: For each query, count all brand mentions.
-Calculate your share: (your mentions) / (total brand mentions across all sources).
+How to measure: for each query, count every brand mention.
+Your share = (your mentions) / (total brand mentions across all sources).

 Benchmark